Consistent hashing math

 Baby Steps

 Let's ease our way in and start with something small.
 Let's say we have a single server with a single hash that's part of a consistent hash setup with at least 1 more server.
 How do we determine the distribution for the workload that our server will handle?
 One easy way to think about this is geometrically.
-Recall from above that we are remapping the integer hash space to real numbers between 0 and 1; in this representation, the fraction of the work handled by our server is the same as length of the segment assigned to it (Assuming the hashes of the tasks have a uniform distribution).
+Recall from above that we are remapping the integer hash space to real numbers between 0 and 1; in this representation, the fraction of the work handled by our server is the same as the length of the segment assigned to it (Assuming the hashes of the tasks have a uniform distribution).
 Below is an interactive demo showing how the size of the region associated with our server can vary compared to the average size.

 20